unknownusernametopick/pynigger/docs/classes/message.md

 # Class Message

-These are the `additional` methods added to any message instance by pyger.
+These are the `additional` methods added to any message instance by pynigger.
 For other methods refer to [pyrogram documentation](https://docs.pyrogram.org/api/bound-methods/#message)

-::: pyger.methods.message.Message
+::: pynigger.methods.message.Message
       selection:
           members:
             - react